spinupwp/spinupwp-plugin/readme.txt

 * Ensures debug.log files aren’t saved in a publicly-accessible location

 == Changelog ==

+= 1.0.3 =
+* Fix "The plugin does not have a valid header" error.

 = 1.0.2 =
 * Fix missing assets directory.